AnshumanTripathi/anshumantripathi.github.io/content/blog/invisible-pods.md

 I am a huge fan of [Ivan Velichko](https://iximiuz.com/en/).
 His platform https://iximiuz.com/en/, provides great materials and practical lab exercises to learn more about concepts like Containers, Networking, Linux, Kubernetes, Dagger, etc. Ivan covers the core fundamentals behind all these concepts which makes all posted materials an exceptional resource for learning new things.

 I recently attempted an exercise posted on this platform about [Invisible Pods](https://labs.iximiuz.com/challenges/kubernetes-invisible-pod-0bf2109b).
-Its based on [a talk from Rory Mcune](https://www.youtube.com/watch?v=GtrkIuq5T3M&t=923s) about container security where he breifly mentions how pods can be come invisible.
+It is based on [a talk from Rory Mcune](https://www.youtube.com/watch?v=GtrkIuq5T3M) about container security where he briefly mentions how pods can become invisible.
 This is a great exercise which touches on some Kubernetes concepts that are not very well known.

 > Before moving forward I would recommend to attempt the exercise and try finding the solution.

 ## Concepts

-Before we dig into solving the exercise lets touch on some important concepts in Kubernetes.
+Before we dig into solving the exercise let's touch on some important concepts in Kubernetes.
 At this point I assume the reader has a working understanding of Kubernetes.
 If needed I would recommend going through my previous post about [Kubernetes Concepts](/blog/understanding-kubernetes).

 ### Kubelet

 The Kubelet in Kubernetes runs outside the jurisdiction of the Kubernetes cluster.
 It runs as a systemd service on a Kubernetes node.
-This is because an external service is needed to manage and orchestrate a containers which itself is a not a container.
+This is because an external service is needed to manage and orchestrate containers which themselves are not containers.

 This allows the Kubelet to bootstrap key control plane components on control plane nodes like the api-server, etcd, scheduler and controller-manager as [static pods](#static-pods).
 Once these critical components are up and running _the kubelet registers the static pods as [mirror pods](#mirror-pods) on the api-server_.